What You’ll Learn 🎯

 Additional resources

-All data files used in this lesson have conveniently been gathered in our Google Drive archive, Markers.
+All data files used in this lesson have been conveniently gathered in our Google Drive archive, Markers.

 What are event markers?